PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 Here's a [link to the entire video result of Advanced Lane Detection Algorithm Implementation](https://youtu.be/WUKgYlx1qU0)

 ### Discussion
 ### Problems / issues faced in implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 ### PIPELINE FAILURE
 1) The Advanced Lane Detection Algorithm Implementation fails to detect lanes properly in the challenge video (challenge_video.mp4) and harder challenge video (harder_challenge_video.mp4)